 |⬜||No State-level analyses are performed.||The sampling design of the NIS does not support State-level analyses.
 The SID must be used for State-level research.||For more information, review Why the NIS Should Not Be Used to Make State-Level Estimates.

-To learn more about the SID, review the Overview of the State Inpatient Databases (SID).
+To learn more about the SID, review the Overview of the State Inpatient Databases (SID) page on HCUP-US.

-You should not attempt to identify individual facilities, as specified in the Data Use Agreement.
+Users should not attempt to identify individual facilities as specified in the Data Use Agreement.

-To check for year-to-year variation in administrative codes, review the ICD-9-CM Conversion Table or consult with a medical coding professional.
+To check for year-to-year variation in administrative codes, consult with a medical coding professional.